EOSIO/eosio.cdt/docs/06_how-to-guides/20_authorization/how_to_restrict_access_to_an_action_by_user.md

 ## Summary

-In conclusion, the above instructions show how to how to perform authorization checks in a smart contract.
+In conclusion, the above instructions show how to perform authorization checks in a smart contract.